phax/ph-wsimport-plugin/README.md

 A plugin for Jakarta JAX-WS wsimport 4.0.0 to add some extra functionality

+Version 5.x requires Java 17 and builds on ph-commons v12.

+Version 4.0.0 was the last version requiring Java 11 and builds on ph-commons v11.

 # Maven usage

 Add the following to your pom.xml to use this artifact: